-With 120 lectures and seminars, around 1,000 participants, and a program covering everything from AI to regulation, the ESE Congress 2025 once again demonstrated what currently drives and motivates embedded developers.
+With 120 presentations and seminars, some 1,000 attendees, and an agenda covering everything from AI to regulations, ESE Kongress 2025 once again covered what is driving and motivating embedded developers.
 Above all, it became clear that 2025 was the year in which AI agents became mainstream as code assistants.

-The ESE Congress 2025, held from December 1st to 5th, once again demonstrated the vibrancy, eagerness to learn, and enthusiasm for discussion within the embedded systems community.
-With 120 presentations and seminars, the event was once again highly attended, combined with the familiar, collegial atmosphere for which the ESE Congress is known.
+ESE Kongress 2025, held from 1 to 5 December, once again demonstrated the vibrancy, eagerness to learn, and enthusiasm for discussion within the embedded systems community.
+With 120 presentations and seminars, the event was once again well attended, offering the familiar and collegial atmosphere for which ESE Kongress is known.

-A fact for which the approximately 1,000 participants once again awarded top marks, both in terms of content and organization: Exhibitors gave an overall grade of 1.57, while participants rated the congress an average of 1.56.
-For almost 401 of them, Germany's largest specialist conference on the topic of embedded software engineering was completely new territory: 396 registrants attended the ESE Congress for the first time in 2025.
+The attendees again awarded top marks, both in terms of content and organization: Exhibitors gave an overall grade of 1.57, while participants rated the event an average of 1.56 (1 = best).
+For almost 40% of them, Germany's largest specialist conference on embedded software engineering was completely new territory: 396 attendees were at ESE for the first time.

-The free digital pre-conference also sent a strong signal: Participation was exceptionally high this year.
-Even if companies seemed to be tight on travel and training budgets, the high turnout showed that the hunger and need for knowledge and information exchange remains as strong as ever, and that the pre-conference has become an established and important starting point for the congress week.
+The free online preconference also sent a strong signal: Participation was exceptionally high this year.
+Even if companies seemed to be tight on travel and training budgets, the high turnout showed that the hunger and need for knowledge and information exchange remains as strong as ever, and that the preconference has become an established and important starting point for the ESE week.

 AI agents will become important helpers in code development.

-Perhaps the most obvious crowd-pleaser was the track Artificial intelligence – especially where the discussion focused on AI as a concrete tool for writing and developing program code.
+Perhaps the most obvious crowd-pleaser was the track on Artificial Intelligence – especially where the discussion focused on AI as a concrete tool for writing and developing program code.
 Presentations such as "From Copilot to Crew – How Coding Agents Will Transform Embedded Teams in 2025," "Using AI-Generated Code in Demanding Industrial Applications," "Large Language Models in Software Engineering," and "Artificial Intelligence as a Driver of Efficiency and Quality" resonated with current trends.
-The discussions quickly made one thing clear: AI has arrived in the embedded systems field – not as a gimmick, but as a tool that transforms processes.
-Whether it's assistance with refactoring, improved test coverage, faster analysis of legacy code, or new forms of collaboration between humans and agents: many participants left with concrete ideas on how to improve quality and speed in everyday work without relinquishing control.
+Discussions quickly made it clear that AI has arrived in the area of embedded systems – not as a gimmick, but as a tool that transforms processes.
+Whether it's assistance with refactoring, improved test coverage, faster analysis of legacy code, or new forms of collaboration between humans and agents: many attendees got concrete ideas on how to optimize quality and speed in everyday work without relinquishing control.

 Specific knowledge requirements regarding the Cyber Resilience Act and best practices for implementation and architecture